-The Disability Studies Workshop takes disability as object and method.
-We explore disability as subject matter and use disability as critical lens (akin to race, class, or gender) to produce new forms for understanding wider social, cultural, and aesthetic domains.
+The Disability Studies Workshop takes disability as an object and method.
+We explore disability as a subject matter and use disability as a critical lens (akin to race, class, or gender) to produce new forms for understanding wider social, cultural, and aesthetic domains.
 We recognize that disabled people are often unintentionally left out of academic work both as research participants and as scholars.
-The DSSG promotes projects that treats both disabled participants and disabled scholars as vital sources of knowledge.
+The DS Workshop promotes projects that treat both disabled participants and disabled scholars as vital sources of knowledge.

-We aim to provide a forum for developing shared vocabulary on disability theory, a core knowledge of disability methodology and an environment to discuss disability in a critical, creative, and imaginative ways.
-We welcome participants to join our discussion regardless of amount of exposure to disability studies.
+We aim to provide a forum for developing shared vocabulary on disability theory, core knowledge of disability methodology, and an environment to discuss disability in critical, creative, and imaginative ways.
+We welcome participants to join our discussion regardless of the amount of exposure to disability studies.

 Who we are: